 With new smartphone iterations coming thick and fast, electronic waste is becoming a major problem – and mobile phones are among the worst offenders.
 But the good news is you don’t need to wonder what to do with your old phones: almost every part of a smartphone can be recycled, preventing harmful materials going to landfill and preserving resources.
+Even better?
+All you need to do is drop it off at a recycling station at any Officeworks store where it will be recycled as part of the Bring It Back program.

 Why Should I Recycle My Old Phone?

 The benefits of recycling old phones are threefold: first, you get to declutter those drawers.
 Second, it preserves valuable resources: the contents of a smartphone are, quite literally, a goldmine.
-And third, it saves electronic materials from going to landfill.
+And third, it saves unwanted tech from going to landfill.
+According to MobileMuster, the recycling program through which Officeworks recycles mobile phones, there are almost 25 million disused phones hanging around homes and about a fifth of them aren’t even working anymore.

 What’s the Harm in Keeping a Spare Phone Lying Around?